The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 One problem the new user profile pages have is that they don't really show much on them.
 Users like to tell a bit about them on these pages, so I'm going to let them write something about themselves to show here.
 I'm also going to keep track of what was the last time each user accessed the site and also show display it on their profile page.

-The first I need to do to support all this extra information is to extend the users table in the database with two new fields:
+The first thing I need to do to support all this extra information is to extend the users table in the database with two new fields:

 app/models.py: New fields in user model